Teaching kids how to read sparks interest and promotes greater learning at every age.

 - Read the same story over and over if the child wants to.

-Reading for children from 3 to 5 years old
+Reading to children from 3 to 5 years old

 In this phase, children are very curious and like to predict things, so they ask to read the same story several times.
 They are already able to repeat the sentences and participate more actively when reading, choosing books, and to ask questions about what happens in the story.
 They even manage to retell the story in their own way.
 So it is a great time to keep reading to children so that this habit will be part of their life forever.